Tips to get small stains out of a comforter by needing a simple spot cleaning method.

 If you have a washing machine that can handle your comforter and is a front-load wash, you might be able to handle washing your comforter right at home.

 Check the label and look for specific washing instructions.
 In most cases, a comforter can be washed with mild detergent and cold water.
-If your comforter says dry clean only, then you will wash it at your own risk.
+If your comforter says dry clean only, then well wash it at your own risk.
 Bedding can get expensive, so if you need to head to the dry cleaners, then do so.

 To wash the comforter at home, load it up into the washing machine and add a small amount of mild detergent as you normally would.